After-Hours or Weekend Emergencies

 How can I prevent fleas?

 It is important to prevent fleas.
-We recommend all dogs and cats be given a monthly flea preventive from April through December.
+We recommend all dogs and cats be given a monthly flea preventive all year long.
 Not only are they uncomfortable for your pet, fleas are also carriers of disease, such as tapeworms.
 There are many medications for the treatment and prevention of fleas.
 Some medications are in a combined form with the monthly heartworm medication.
 Not only is this convenient, but it reduces the cost of two medications!

 Why does my pet need a dental cleaning and how often should this be done?